ManolisDia/ManolisDia/README.md

 **CrewScheduler Pro** (2023-2024) - Built this for the event industry to solve real problems around scheduling, payments, and invoicing.
 Used by 100+ crew members.

-**CrimeSight Analytics** (2022) - Mobile app prototype for student safety.
+**CrimeSight Analytics** (2022) - Worked with some Psychology and Criminology Professors to design a mobile app prototype for student safety.
 Crime education, local alerts, safe route planning, and SOS features.

-**AI Research at BiteRite** (2023-2024) - Dove deep into transformers and ML to figure out if their holiday planning AI idea was actually possible.
-Spoiler: it was.
+**AI Research at BiteRite** (2023-2024) - Researching transformers and ML to figure out if their holiday planning AI idea was actually possible.
+It was.

 ## Background bits